Have you ever heard of the hidden gem that is called Stelari Beach?

-Definitely, a place you must visit if you want to get a great combination of fun, relaxation, and a great dose of adrenaline.
+Definitely, one of the most exciting things to do in Corfu, a place you must visit if you want to get a great combination of fun, relaxation, and a great dose of adrenaline.

 In Aqualand, you will find 51 slides, pools, and a wide variety of other games suitable and fun giving for all young and older kids.

 All kinds of water attractions are here and the many facilities will make your day exciting until the last moment.